-Other than as described below, the Fund did not have an option-based plan, nor have any of the Corporation, Acadian Timber Limited Partnership (the "Partnership"), the Operating LP or KFM LLC adopted an option-based award plan or stock option plan.
+Other than as described below, none of the Corporation, Acadian Timber Limited Partnership (the "Partnership"), the Operating LP or KFM LLC have adopted an option-based award plan or stock option plan.

-However, the Fund's long-term incentive program for senior management utilized a deferred unit plan (the "DUP"), established as of January 1, 2007, as amended, that provided for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the units of the Fund on the terms set out in the DUP.
-Deferred units were offered to select senior management when the Fund generated distributable cash flow at a level greater than \$0.825 per year, subject to the board of Trustees' discretion.
-The DUP thus directly linked individual long-term bonus compensation with the Fund's financial performance, as reflected by the fair market value of the Fund's units.
-The DUP also provided that awards would vest in equal one-third portions over the three-year vesting period, thus encouraging senior executive retention.
-The board of the Trustees was of the view that the DUP was an effective mechanism to align senior management interests with those of the Fund's unitholders while encouraging office retention.
+However, the Corporation's long-term incentive program for senior management utilizes a deferred share plan (the "DSP") that provides for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in the DSP.
+The DSP is substantially similar to the deferred share unit plan (the "DUP") of the Corporation's predecessor, the Fund, which was in place until the Fund completed its conversion to a corporate structure on January 1, 2010.
+The DUP was established as of January 1, 2007 and the Corporation has incorporated into the new DSP a mechanism by which any deferred units issued pursuant to the DUP continue under the new plan.

+Deferred shares are offered under the DSP to select senior management in the board of Director's discretion, as discussed further below.
+The board of Directors believes that the DSP provides a link between individual long-term bonus compensation with the Corporation's financial performance, as reflected by the fair market value of the Corporation's shares, while allowing for flexibility in recognizing individual achievement.
+The DSP provides that awards vest in equal one-third portions over a three-year vesting period, thereby also encouraging senior executive retention.
+The board of Directors is of the view that the DSP is an effective mechanism to align senior management interests with those of the Shareholders while encouraging management retention.

-The DUP was administered by the CNCG Committee.
-Grants under the DUP were generally based on individual performance together with an assessment of whether or not the Corporation achieved certain financial thresholds set out in the DUP, though achieving such financial thresholds was not a requirement for grants to be made.
-Despite the Fund not meeting the financial threshold necessary to trigger awards under the DUP in its 2008 and 2009 fiscal years, the CNCG Committee nonetheless chose to grant modest awards to two senior managers to reflect their exceptional individual performance.
-Grants under the DUP generally did not take into account grants from previous years, as the CNCG Committee focused on the year in question.
-However, the CNCG Committee had the discretion to take into account any such prior grants in considering new grants where the circumstances made it appropriate to do so.
+The DSP is administered by the CNCG Committee, which is comprised of independent Directors.
+Grants under the DSP are based on individual employee performance, together with an assessment of the Corporation's performance against annual financial targets set by senior management with input from the board of Directors.
+The Corporation's achievement of such financial targets is not a strict requirement for grants to be made, but are instead used as a guide to assist the CNCG Committee in exercising its discretion under the DSP.
+Senior management also provides the CNCG Committee with periodic reports and recommendations, which help identify exceptional performance.
+For the Fund's 2008 and 2009 fiscal years, and for the Corporation's 2010 fiscal year, the CNCG Committee granted modest awards to two senior managers in each of those fiscal years to reflect their exceptional individual performance.
+Grants under the DSP, like the DUP, generally do not take into account grants from previous years, as the CNCG Committee tends to focus on the year in question.
+However, the CNCG Committee has the discretion to take into account prior grants in considering new grants where the circumstances make it appropriate to do so.